 Instructions

-• RIGATONI: At this point, bring a large pot of water to boil.
+• Bring a large pot of water to boil.
 Once boiling, generously salt the water.
-Once the salted water is boiling, add rigatoni (not the whole box-- just 3-1/4 cups!) and cook according to package directions, draining pasta one minute before directed.
-Before draining, pull out a mugful of water and then drain.
-Do not rinse pasta.
+Once the salted water is boiling, add rigatoni (not the whole box) and cook according to package directions, draining pasta 1 minute before directed.
+Before draining, pull out a mugful of water, then drain pasta.
+Do not rinse.

 Recipe Notes